ivan-hc/AM/README.md

 There can be many reasons:
 - check your internet connection;
 - if the app is hosted on github.com, you have probably exceeded the hourly limit of API calls;
-- the referring link may have been changed, try the `--rollback` option;
+- the referring link may have been changed, try the `--rollback` option or `downgrade`;
 - the reference site has changed, report any changes at https://github.com/ivan-hc/AM/issues

 </details>